-Enrollment at Monroe County Community College (MCCC) continues on a downward trend for a fifth year.
-Fall 2015 headcount was 3482, 8.3% less than Fall 2014 enrollment (N = 3192).
-Credit hour count decreased at a similar rate, 8.7%.
-Data provided by Michigan Association of Collegiate Registrars and Admissions Officers (MACRAO) indicated that compared to the 26 other Michigan community colleges, MCCC's headcount decline was slightly higher than average (5.2%), as was its credit hour decline (6.1% average).
+Enrollment at Monroe County Community College (MCCC) appears to have begun stabilizing after a downward trend for five years.
+Fall 2016 headcount was 3144, only 1.5% less than Fall 2015 enrollment (N = 3192).
+Credit hour count decreased at a slightly higher rate, 3.7%.
+Data provided by 25 other community colleges to Michigan Association of Collegiate Registrars and Admissions Officers (MACRAO) indicated that MCCC's headcount change was the same as the college average, and its credit hour change was slightly higher than the 2.2% average decline.